torcolvin/couchbase-lite-wiki/Ref‐Counting.md

 - Passing a smart pointer is guaranteed to be safe, but it's expensive (at the micro-level.)
 The implicit retain/release calls involve atomic operations that take hundreds of CPU cycles.
 [Citation Needed]
 - Passing a raw pointer is very fast ... but there is an edge case where it can bite you: if the function passed the pointer makes a call that releases the caller's reference.

-We generally use the fast option.
+We generally use the fast option: pass a raw pointer.

 ### Using `new`